 (Size x 0.2) + Nodal Status + Grade

-Size is the diameter of the lesion in cm, nodal status is number of axillary lymph nodes involved (0 nodes=1, 1-4 nodes=2, >4 nodes=3), and grade is based on Bloom-Richardson classification
+Size is the diameter of the lesion in cm, nodal status is number of axillary lymph nodes involved (0 nodes=1, 1-4 nodes=2, >4 nodes=3), and the histological grade is based on Bloom-Richardson classification

-N.b.
-Importantly, this data was first published in 1992 and a variety of other factors, outside of the NPI, such as vascular invasion and receptor status, are now also used in prognostics.
+*Importantly, this data was first published in 1992 and a variety of other factors, outside of the NPI, such as vascular invasion and receptor status, are now also used in prognostics

 Paget’s Disease of the Nipple

-Paget’s disease of the nipple is a rare condition presents as a roughening, reddening, and slight ulceration of the nipple.
-The vast majority of Paget’s (97%) will also have an underlying neoplasm, either in situ or invasive disease, and it is associated with 1-4% of all cases of breast cancer.
+Paget’s disease of the nipple is a rare condition, presenting as a persistent roughening, scaling, ulcerating or eczematous change to the nipple.
+The vast majority of Paget’s (85-88%) will also have an underlying neoplasm, either in-situ or invasive disease, and it is associated with 1-3% of all cases of breast cancer.

-Microscopically there is involvement of the epidermis by malignant ductal carcinoma cells.
-The mechanism behind Paget’s disease is currently unknown, however it is hypothesized that either malignant cells migrate from the ducts to the nipple surface or the cells of the nipple themselves become malignant
+Microscopically there is involvement of the epidermis by malignant intraepithelial adenocarcinoma cells within the nipple epidermis.
+The mechanism behind Paget’s disease is currently unknown, however it is hypothesised that either malignant cells migrate from the ducts to the nipple surface or the cells of the nipple themselves become malignant

-Clinical features of Paget’s disease of the nipple include an itching or redness in the nipple and/or areola, with flaking and thickened skin on or around the nipple
+Clinical features for Paget’s disease of the nipple include an itching or redness in the nipple and/or areola, with flaking and thickened skin on or around the nipple (Fig. 5).

 The area is often painful and sensitive.
 A flattened nipple, with or without yellowish or bloody discharge, may also be indicative of the disease.